junglok/tem-docs/docs/transfer/globus.md

 1. Click **Activity** in the left navigation to see current and past transfers.

-2. Click a transfer’s details icon to see per‑file status and error messages if any.
+2. Click a transfer's details icon to see per‑file status and any error messages.

-3. You will also receive email notifications when transfers finish or fail.
+3. You'll also get email notifications when transfers finish or fail.

-Even if you close your browser or log out, the transfer continues on the Globus service side.
+The transfer continues on the Globus service side even if you close your browser or log out.

 ---